Bonterms/Business-Associate-Agreement/BAA.md

 3.6.
 Accounting of Disclosures.
 Business Associate will document Business Associate’s Disclosures of PHI and provide such information to Customer as necessary to permit Customer to respond to a request by an Individual for an accounting of Disclosures of PHI in accordance with 45 CFR Section 164.528 and Section 13405(c) of Title XII, Subtitle D of the HITECH Act.

 3.7.
 Subcontractors.
-Business Associate may Disclose PHI to one or more subcontractors (each, a “Subcontractor”), and may allow a Subcontractor to create, receive, maintain, or transmit PHI on its behalf, provided that Business Associate executes a written agreement obligating each such Subcontractor to comply with the same restrictions and conditions that apply to Business Associate with respect to the PHI.
+Business Associate may Disclose PHI to one or more subcontractors (each, a “**Subcontractor**”), and may allow a Subcontractor to create, receive, maintain, or transmit PHI on its behalf, provided that Business Associate executes a written agreement obligating each such Subcontractor to comply with the same restrictions and conditions that apply to Business Associate with respect to the PHI.

 3.8.
 Agreement to Mitigate.
 Business Associate will mitigate, to the extent practicable, any harmful effect that is known to Business Associate of a Use or Disclosure of PHI by Business Associate in violation of this BAA.